dmarx/bench-warmers/IHDM with FlexConvs.md

 Feel like this would pair nicely with IHDM since that's basically exactly the process that's being modeled

 I think the CKConv repo has FlexConv? https://github.com/dwromero/ckconv

+---

+In FlexConv, they regularize the kernels highest frequency to mitigate aliasing, but I feel like they could take this a step further by applying a temperature/schedule to this regularization, starting at a frequency lower than the nyquist frequency to produce a low resolution kernel, than increasing the highest allowed frequency up to nyquist as learning progresses, so the learning momentum is encouraged to identify a direction that sharpens the kernel resolution as learning progresses